 Depending on the type of business you have there’s a few different ways you can do this.

-One of the most successful strategies I’ve seen is retargeting content upgrades as I mentioned above in the advanced area, but with the elements Clickfunnels offers that you can add to a page, you can do a lot more.
+One of the most successful strategies I’ve seen is retargeting information upgrades as I mentioned above in the advanced area, but with the elements Clickfunnels offers that you can add to a page, you can do a lot more.

 Mini Retargeting Example